Two smiling men sit shoulder-to-shoulder in front of a laptop and look over a paper document together.

 Credit card debt can interfere with your long-term savings and spending goals.
-Our lead financial educator offers tips to help you pay off your credit cards so you can plan future purchases and prepare for the unexpected.
+BECU lead financial educator Stacey Black offers tips to help you pay off your credit cards so you can plan future purchases and prepare for the unexpected.

 Living a debt-free life is a common goal — but paying off credit cards can feel like a never-ending battle.
 Pay too little, and the debt goes on forever.
 Pay too much, and you might not have enough to cover a surprise expense.

-High costs for goods and services and high interest rates were also driving credit card balances up.
-In the third quarter of 2023, the average credit card debt in the U.S. was $6,088, the highest average balance per consumer in the last 10 years, according to TransUnion.
+High costs for goods and services and high interest rates also drove credit card balances up.
+In the third quarter of 2024, the average credit card debt in the U.S. was $6,380, according to TransUnion.

-So how do you pay off your credit cards, especially with rising costs unexpected expenses?
+Only 42% of the Bankrate respondents indicated they have a plan to pay off their credit card debt.
+So, how do you pay off your credit cards, especially with rising costs and unexpected expenses?
 Stacey Black, BECU Lead Financial Educator, has some tips to help you break the debt cycle and be intentional about future spending.

 5 Steps To Assess Your Spending